llagerlof/aduanizer/README.md

 - table: review
   foreignKeys:
+    book_id: book
     user_id: user
   replaceCode:
     description: return substr($review['description'], 0, 2000);
   uniqueKeys:
-    - [user_id, date]
+    - [book_id, user_id, date]

 - table: user
+  uniqueKeys:
+    - username
+  excludes: address_id
   replace:
-    address_id: null
     email: aduanizer@example.com
 ```

-The map file is a list of tables with the following parameters:
+A common map file consists of a list of table definitions with the following parameters:

 #### table

 The table name.
+This is the only required parameter in a table definition.

+In the above example, tables `book`, `author`, `review` and `user` will be available for processing.

 #### uniqueKeys

 List of column names that uniquely identifies each row.
-Compound unique keys are defined in a list.
+Compound unique keys are defined using a list.

+Although not required, this parameter plays a critical role preventing duplicates: before inserting a row, the table in the destination database is queried by all defined unique keys, so when an existing row is found it's not inserted again.

+This is already expected from real database unique keys.
+But unique keys defined in the map file does not necessarily need to exist as real keys.
+This is specially useful to avoid duplicates while exporting data from production into a testing database multiple times, either directly or as a relationship from another migration.

+In the above example, assuming ISBN is a real unique key in the database, a book with the same ISBN could not be inserted twice even if `isbn` wasn't defined in `uniqueKeys`.
+If tried to insert it, the query would fail.
+Thus defining it in the map file just prevents an error.
+However, in the review example, the compound key `[book_id, user_id, date]` prevents that a user review from a book on a specific date isn't inserted twice, even though such criteria may not exist as a unique key in the database.

+Just like `uniqueKeys` don't need to exist as real unique keys, not all real unique keys need to be specified in the map file when just one of them would suffice on the intended usage.

+Multiple unique keys can be specified in a table and each one of them are queried separately, in the order they are defined.
+Columns in a compound unique key are queried together in the same criteria.

+**Important note:** by the time of this writing, in case a row is found in the destination database when queried by one of its unique keys during import, no other column is updated either.

 #### foreignKeys

 Map of column names that are foreign keys pointing to their respective table names.
+In this case, the related table must also be defined in the map file.

 #### children